emard/ulx3s/README.md

     [x] Reconnect WIFI_OFF so that jumper has priority [x] 25MHz oscillator: needs clearance from LEDs, move under USB1 [x] connect SHUTDOWN to FPGA
-    [ ] ESP-32: GPIO12 at boot selects internal flash voltage,
-        it is connected to J1_27+ and wrong pullup/pulldown at boot will prevent ESP32 from booting
     [x] ESP-32: won't boot when SD connected.
 Don't solder it at PCB v1.7 It is routed differently in newer release Arduino->Examples->ESP32->SD_MMC_Test